Effect of Noncommutative Geometry on Accretion Disks around RGI-Schwarzschild Black Hole: Thermal Properties of the Accretion Disk in -deformed RGI-Schwarzschild space-time

-In the thin disk approximation, the accreting matter is confined to a small vertical extent around the equatorial plane ($\theta = \pi/2$).
-Thus, the vertical integral of density is defined as the surface density as,
+In the thin-disk approximation, the accreting matter is confined to a small vertical extent around the equatorial plane.
+The vertical integration of the density then defines the surface density as $ \Sigma(r) = \int \rho \, dz $.
+Substituting this into Eq.(\ref{T-5}), the total mass accretion rate becomes,